HTTP-RPC/Kilo/README.md

       ...
     ]

-Since the list is no longer accessible via a key in a data dictionary, there would otherwise be no way to refer to it and define a section in the template.
+Since the list is no longer accessible via a key in a data dictionary, there would otherwise be no way to refer to it in the template.
 However, using dot notation, the template can be defined as follows (note the use of the "." character in the section declaration):

     <html>
     <body>